WORL (AM)

 WORL (950 kHz) is a commercial AM radio station licensed to Orlando, Florida, United States.
 It serves Central Florida, including the Greater Orlando radio market.
-The station is owned by the Salem Media Group and airs a conservative talk radio format known as "AM 950 and FM 94.9 The Answer."
+It airs a conservative talk radio format and is known as "AM 950 and FM 94.9 The Answer".
+WORL is owned by the Salem Media Group with studios and offices on Lake View Drive in Altamonte Springs.

-WORL’s transmitter power is 12,000 watts by day, and because radio waves travel farther at night, 5,000 watts after sunset to avoid interfering with other stations on AM 950.
+By day, WORL transmits with 12,000 watts using a non-directional antenna.
+Because radio waves travel farther at night, WORL reduces power to 5,000 watts after sunset to avoid interfering with other stations on AM 950 and uses a directional antenna with a five-tower array.
 The transmitter is off Ring Road in Orlando.
 Programming is also heard on a 225-watt FM translator, 94.9 W235CR in Orlando.

 Programming

-WORL carries most of the national Salem Radio Network hosts: Hugh Hewitt, Mike Gallagher, Dennis Prager, Jay Sekulow, Sebastian Gorka, Larry Elder and Charlie Kirk.
-Two local afternoon drive time shows are heard, one hosted by Chris Hart, another by Carl Jackson of WOFL.
+WORL carries most of the nationally syndicated Salem Radio Network hosts: Hugh Hewitt, Mike Gallagher, Dennis Prager, Jay Sekulow, Sebastian Gorka, Brandon Tatum and Charlie Kirk.
+A local afternoon drive time show is heard, hosted by Christopher Hart.

 Weekends feature shows on money, health, gardening, guns and old time radio shows.
 Some weekend shows are paid brokered programming.
 WORL is also the Orlando area affiliate for the Tampa Bay Rays Radio Network.
 Most hours begin with news from Townhall, a subsidiary of Salem Media.

 History

 WLOF

-WORL originally signed on as WLOF, Orlando's second radio station.
+The station began as WLOF, Orlando's second radio station.
 It signed on the air on October 26, 1940.
-WLOF broadcast at 250 watts on 1200 kilocycles.
-It was owned by Hazelwood, Inc., and was an NBC Blue Network affiliate, carrying its schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio."
+WLOF broadcast with 250 watts on 1200 kHz.
+It was owned by Hazelwood, Inc., and was an NBC Blue Network affiliate, carrying its schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio".
 With the enactment of the North American Regional Broadcasting Agreement (NARBA) in 1941, it moved to 1230 kHz.

 The switch to 950 kHz was completed in 1949.
-It continued to broadcast under the WLOF call sign until 1984.
+It continued to broadcast under the call sign WLOF until 1983.
 During the 1960s and 1970s, WLOF was the leading Top 40 station in Orlando.
-The WLOF call letters are now used by a Catholic radio station in Buffalo, New York.
+The callsign WLOF are now used by a Catholic radio station in Buffalo, New York.
+In 1983, the call letters were changed to WCOT.
+The new format featured adult standards and big band music.

 WBJW and WOMX

-During the 1980s and early ’90s, the station simulcast two FM stations, both on 105.1 FM.
+During the 1980s and early ’90s, the station simulcast two FM stations, both on 105.1 MHz.
 From 1984 to 1989, it was WBJW, airing a Top 40 format.
-From 1989 to 1995, the station's call letters were WOMX.
+From 1989 to 1995, the station's callsign was WOMX.
 The station aired the same programming as WOMX-FM, playing hot adult contemporary music.